The Housekeeper and the Professor: Background

-The story centers around a mathematician, "the Professor," who suffered brain damage in a traffic accident in 1975 and since then can produce only 80 minutes' worth of memories, and his interactions with a housekeeper (the narrator) and her son "Root" as the Professor shares the beauty of equations with them.
+The story centers around a mathematician, "the Professor," who suffered brain damage in a traffic accident in 1975 and since then can produce only 80 minutes' worth of memories.
+His interactions with the housekeeper (the narrator) and her son "Root" deepens as the Professor shares the beauty of equations and mathematics with them.
 The novel's bibliography lists the book The Man Who Loved Only Numbers, a biography of the mathematician Paul Erdős.
 It has been said that Erdős was used as a model for the Professor.

-The novel received the Hon'ya Taisho award, was adapted into a film version in January 2006, and after being published in paperback in December 2005, sold one million copies in two months, faster than any other Shinchosha paperback.
+The novel received the Hon'ya Taisho award.
+Soon after, it was adapted into a film version in January 2006.
+After the paperback was published in December 2005, one million copies were sold in two months.
+This was faster than any other Shinchosha paperback.

 Plot summary

 The narrator's housekeeping agency dispatches her to the house of the Professor, a former mathematician who can remember new memories for only 80 minutes.
 She is more than a little frustrated to find that he loves only mathematics and shows no interest whatsoever in anything or anyone else.
+Despite his memory condition, the Professor keeps notes clipped to his suit to remind himself of important facts, including the name and relationship of the housekeeper.
 One day, upon learning that she has a 10-year-old son waiting home alone until late at night every day, the Professor flies into a rage and tells the narrator to have her son come to his home directly from school from that day on.
 The next day, her son comes and the Professor nicknames him "Root".
+The nickname comes from the shape of the boy’s flat head, which reminds the Professor of a square root symbol.
 From then on, their days begin to be filled with warmth.
+The three of them develop a daily rhythm grounded in the Professor’s passion for mathematics, solving problems and exploring number theory together.
+As Root and the narrator grow fond of the Professor, his condition becomes less of a barrier and more a part of their unique bond.
+The Professor's quiet dignity and brilliance gradually transform their lives, revealing the emotional depth of a man who, despite his cognitive limits, expresses profound humanity through math.